steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 For this example, you should have cautions when you define value for **"date_of_birth"** part.
 You should use correct **DATE** type string for Rust and Postgresql.

-When the programm pauses, you can stop it easily by clicking the same button you used to send gRPC request.
+When the process pauses, you can stop it easily by clicking the same button you used to send gRPC request.

 Refer to the request examples I let it here before you use it.